 With the emergence of citizen twin technology, we can create models that represent people in both the physical and digital space.
 This includes mirroring how people interact with the digital world, moving beyond keyboards and touchscreens to a combination of interaction modalities that include the voice, vision and gestures.

-The technologies to look out for include two-way building information modeling, contact tracing technologies, health passports, digital twins of individuals, citizen twins, and multiexperience platforms.
+The technologies to look out for include two-way building information modelling, contact tracing technologies, health passports, digital twins of individuals, citizen twins and multi-experience platforms.

-In 2019, the size of China’s Smart Cities market exceeded USD 140 billion, and will continue to grow at a relatively fast pace over the next few years, with the 2023 market expected to exceed USD 200 billion.
+In 2019, the size of China’s Smart Cities market exceeded US$140 billion and will continue to grow at a relatively fast pace over the next few years, with the 2023 market expected to exceed US$200 billion.
 Currently, comprehensive security management, smart parking and smart transportation are the key investment areas in Smart City construction — those three areas alone account for 71% of the total scale of Smart City construction .
 But new automation technologies, such as robotics, are also being adopted and used across cities.

 We need to have an objective understanding of the current situation.
-China’s population has now exceeded 1.4 billion, and the country is continuing to push for rapid urbanization.
-There are problems arising from urban population growth, such as negative environmental impact, high energy consumption, and traffic congestion.
+China’s population has now exceeded 1.4 billion and the country is continuing to push for rapid urbanisation.
+There are problems arising from urban population growth, such as negative environmental impact, high energy consumption and traffic congestion.
 These are issues that cannot be solved quickly.

 In the face of these complex issues, there is a need to improve the standards of construction.
-Digital twins alone cannot help to resolve city-wide problems if there is no standardization across development organizations.
+Digital twins alone cannot help to resolve city-wide problems if there is no standardisation across development organisations.

 While digital technology paves the way for the development of cities and industries, cities have yet to reach a point of homogenous big data collection and cross-industry domain applications.
 The algorithm models which are servicing businesses and industries and still not mature enough, so they need to be continuously developed.
 At the same time, the algorithm models and data need more in-depth integration.